 Flameback Bleeding Heart Tetra (Hyphessobrycon pyrrhonotus)

-Red Back Bleeding Heart Tetras have a peaceful disposition and mix well with fish of similar size and temperament, making them excellent members of the well-researched community aquarium.
-However, they may bully smaller Tetras if not kept in a large enough group.
-Nevertheless, these Tetras make an impressive centrepiece for medium to large planted aquariums.
+As well-researched community aquarium fish, Flameback Bleeding Heart Tetras are peaceful and mix well with similar-sized and harmonious fish.
+If not kept in a large enough group, they may bully smaller Tetras.
+In spite of this, these Tetras make an impressive centrepiece for medium to large planted aquariums.

-Red Back Bleeding Heart Tetras are a schooling species in nature, so it would be better if you kept them in larger groups of six or more individuals.
-If you keep these fish in larger groups, you are more likely to notice the harmless natural displays between rival males and their dazzling colours intensifying further.
+In nature, Flameback Bleeding Heart Tetras form schools, so it is best to keep them in groups of six or more.
+Larger groups of these fish allow you to observe the harmless natural displays between rival males and their dazzling colours intensifying even further.

-Adding dried leaves such as oak or Indian almond would further emphasise the natural feel and will also allow the growth of beneficial microbe colonies as decomposition occurs.
-These microbes can provide an important secondary food source for babies, whilst the tannins and other chemicals discharged by the rotting leaves are viewed as beneficial.
+The addition of dried leaves, such as oak or Indian almond, would enhance the natural feel and allow beneficial microbe colonies to thrive.
+A secondary food source for babies can be provided by these microbes, while tannins and other chemicals released by decaying leaves are beneficial.

-Flame Back Bleeding Heart Tetras exhibit attractive pink colouration with a heart-shaped marking on their sides.
+In addition to their attractive pink colouration, Flame Back Bleeding Heart Tetras have a heart-shaped marking on their sides.
 These Tetras also have red eyes and an iridescent red stripe extending across their dorsal surface through the caudal, leading to an extended black dorsal fin edged in white.

 |Scientific Name||Hyphessobrycon pyrrhonotus|